Veejay/slideshow-builder/README.md

 # Slideshow Builder
-A Slideshow Builder built on `AngularJS 2`
+A Slideshow Builder built on `AngularJS 2` (see https://angular.io/)

 The application will be built using:
 - `Visual Code Studio` (which provides nice `TypeScript` integration)